ansible-collections/netapp/ansible_collections/netapp/cloudmanager/README.md

   - na_cloudmanager_connector_aws: Create or delete Cloud Manager connector for AWS.
   - na_cloudmanager_aggregate: Create or delete an aggregate on Cloud Volumes ONTAP, or add disks on an aggregate.
+  - na_cloudmanager_volume: Create or delete a volume on Cloud Volumes ONTAP.